anttisalonen/progbook/rst/sdl.rst

     #error Unknown platform
     #endif

 What this exemplifies is the use of the C preprocessor to define what code to compile.
 The C compiler typically defines the platform specific defines automatically, but it's also possible to set defines either in source code or in the compiler command line.
-Long story short, the people behind SDL have taken care of this such that we won't have to, and can simply call the SDL functions.
+Long story short, the people behind SDL have taken care of this such that we won't have to, and we can simply call the SDL functions.
 As a bonus, SDL supports Linux fbdev as well (which is a rather primitive interface for displaying graphics on Linux but popular on embedded systems) so our software could theoretically actually work on a bus stop.

 *Exercise*: SDL2 can be downloaded online although your OS may also provide it.
 In either case, install SDL2 on your computer.
 One way to do this is to download the source code, extract it and compile it using "./configure && make".
 You can check out the file INSTALL.txt for more details.
 The author used SDL2 version 2.0.8.